mms112/ExpandWorldPrefabs/README.md

 - Swap destroyed creatures, structures and objects.
 - And a lot more...

-Note: When swapping creature spawns, the spawn limit still checks the amount of original creature.
+When swapping creature spawns, the spawn limit still checks the amount of original creature.
 This can lead to very high amount of creatures.

 ## Configuration